 Sure, how we treat each other and behave online is important, and that’s a part it.
 It’s equally a commonsense a practice in both the real and virtual world.
-But to understand how digital citizenship extends beyond this, all we need to do here is to take a look at the word “citizen.”
+But to understand how digital citizenship extends beyond this, we must take a look at the word “citizen.”

 It’s clear that being a good citizen is about being safe, respectful, and responsible.
 We need such citizens as much in the virtual world as we do in the real one.
 It’s also about engaging in the Fluencies—Solution Fluency, Information Fluency, Creativity Fluency, Media Fluency, and Collaboration Fluency.
-You’ll find that practicing Essential Fluencies skills encompasses how to be both a digital and global citizen in the truest sense of these words.
+Ultimately, practicing Essential Fluencies skills encompasses how to be both a digital and global citizen in the truest sense.

 Myth: Teaching digital citizenship is the responsibility of schools.

 Fact: Parents, teachers, and peers all have a stake in digital citizenship responsibility.

 The themes of digital citizenship are safety, respect, and responsibility.
 These can be taught to young children as soon as or before they get their first login/password.
 Schools are certainly a great place to start.
 However, parents are also beginning the process at home, where kids are sometimes online the most.

 Of course, as schools get stocked with more and more technological tools, they become environments where good digital citizenship practice is a must.
 It’s not unreasonable for us to assume that a learner that has an acceptable awareness of digital citizenship would want to model that behavior for friends and classmates and encourage it across the whole school.
 In a world where digital media is in the hands of students who care about what matters, one voice can easily become many.